camunda/camunda-docs/README.md

 ## Documentation Guidelines

+### PRs for every change

+All changes have to be done in a separate Branch.
+As soon as the changes are done please open a PR.
+A Github Action runs with every commit to a Branch and checks if the documentation can be build (including a broken links check).

 ### Structure

 - Name Markdown files according to the title.
 This makes it easier to find a file.
 Example: **Introduction to Camunda Cloud** --> `introduction-to-camunda-cloud.md`.
 Use the file name as internal document id to reference in `sidebars.js`.